-We completely understand the implications that the pandemic has had and continues to have on all local authorities in Wales, so we have limited the extent of the changes to our Remuneration Framework this year.
-It is important that the payments to elected members of principal councils should not fall further behind average earnings so this draft report proposes modest increases in the basic salary with appropriate adjustments for members of other organisations.
+We completely understand the implications that the pandemic has had and continues to have on all local authorities in Wales, so the proposals contained in the draft Annual Report published on the 28 September 2020 limited the extent of the changes to our Remuneration Framework 2021/2022.
+We consider that it is important that the payments to elected members of principal councils should not fall further behind average earnings so the modest increases in basic and senior salaries (with appropriate adjustments for members of other organisations) set out in the draft Report have not changed.